eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/docs/technical-specifications/ts3-wallet-unit-attestation.md

 > Note it is required to be a new WUA as the keys should be different from previous WUA in order to prevent linkability of keys upon presentation.

 ## 2.5 Revocation
-If a WUA has a validity period longer than 24 hours, then Status lists, as defined in [IETF Token Status List](https://github.com/eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/issues/11) SHALL be used as revocation mechanism as described in Appendix D and E of the OID4VCI specification for WUAs, i.e. the `status` element of `key_attestation` SHALL be used.
+If a WUA has a validity period longer than 24 hours, then Status lists, as defined in [IETF Token Status List](https://github.com/eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/issues/11) SHALL be used as revocation mechanism as described in Appendix D of the OID4VCI specification, i.e. the `status` element of `key_attestation` SHALL be used.

 To ease scalability, the Wallet Provider can use the following optimisations:
 * The status list SHOULD be divided up when issuers have a sizeable amount of users or issued attestations.
 The strategy for chunking is left to issuer discretion.
 Considerations include size of a status list for downloading and privacy of the user.
 For privacy reasons, a status list SHOULD relate to at least 10000 attestations.